How Elton John Matured on ‘Madman Across the Water’

 In fact, although Madman Across the Water wasn't a huge sales success for John — it extended a commercial lull for him in the U.K., topping out at No. 41, and proved another solid Top 10 hit for him in the States — the album contained some of his more enduring songs, even if they weren't his biggest hit singles.
 Opening track "Tiny Dancer" would go on to become a perennial live favorite and one of his signature compositions, while "Levon" cracked the Top 30 on its way to its own exalted status in a distinguished catalog.

 Still, all that said, John wasn't terribly fond of the end result.
-"I'd say I've got rid of three years of s---," John told Sounds in early 1972.
+"I'd say I've got rid of three years of shit," John told Sounds in early 1972.
 "That might sound strong, but there were three years of songs and back catalogue which we've finally come to an end of.
 I'd wanted to do this kind of uncluttered album when we cut Madman, in the end it was cut because we had to do an album, it was very painful.
 It was done under pressure and really tortured out of us, and I think it's remarkable that it turned out as well as it did."

 With his next album, 1972's Honky Château, John was finally at the point where he could start using his own band, taking another degree of control over a career that dominate pop and rock radio for years to come.
 Whether or not anyone understood it at the time, Madman Across the Water served to close a chapter of sorts.